Problem of Apollonius: Applications

-The principal application of Apollonius' problem, as formulated by Isaac Newton, is hyperbolic trilateration, which seeks to determine a position from the differences in distances to at least three points.
+The principal application of Apollonius's problem, as formulated by Isaac Newton, is hyperbolic trilateration, which seeks to determine a position from the differences in distances to at least three points.
 For example, a ship may seek to determine its position from the differences in arrival times of signals from three synchronized transmitters.
-Solutions to Apollonius' problem were used in World War I to determine the location of an artillery piece from the time a gunshot was heard at three different positions, and hyperbolic trilateration is the principle used by the Decca Navigator System and LORAN.
+Solutions to Apollonius's problem were used in World War I to determine the location of an artillery piece from the time a gunshot was heard at three different positions, and hyperbolic trilateration is the principle used by the Decca Navigator System and LORAN.
 Similarly, the location of an aircraft may be determined from the difference in arrival times of its transponder signal at four receiving stations.
-This multilateration problem is equivalent to the three-dimensional generalization of Apollonius' problem and applies to global navigation satellite systems (see GPS#Geometric interpretation).
-It is also used to determine the position of calling animals (such as birds and whales), although Apollonius' problem does not pertain if the speed of sound varies with direction (i.e., the transmission medium not isotropic).
+This multilateration problem is equivalent to the three-dimensional generalization of Apollonius's problem and applies to global navigation satellite systems (see GPS#Geometric interpretation).
+It is also used to determine the position of calling animals (such as birds and whales), although Apollonius's problem does not pertain if the speed of sound varies with direction (i.e., the transmission medium not isotropic).

-Apollonius' problem has other applications.
-In Book 1, Proposition 21 in his Principia, Isaac Newton used his solution of Apollonius' problem to construct an orbit in celestial mechanics from the center of attraction and observations of tangent lines to the orbit corresponding to instantaneous velocity.
+Apollonius's problem has other applications.
+In Book 1, Proposition 21 in his Principia, Isaac Newton used his solution of Apollonius's problem to construct an orbit in celestial mechanics from the center of attraction and observations of tangent lines to the orbit corresponding to instantaneous velocity.
 The special case of the problem of Apollonius when all three circles are tangent is used in the Hardy–Littlewood circle method of analytic number theory to construct Hans Rademacher's contour for complex integration, given by the boundaries of an infinite set of Ford circles each of which touches several others.
-Finally, Apollonius' problem has been applied to some types of packing problems, which arise in disparate fields such as the error-correcting codes used on DVDs and the design of pharmaceuticals that bind in a particular enzyme of a pathogenic bacterium.
+Finally, Apollonius's problem has been applied to some types of packing problems, which arise in disparate fields such as the error-correcting codes used on DVDs and the design of pharmaceuticals that bind in a particular enzyme of a pathogenic bacterium.